 The Workship will be held at the University of California, Berkeley - in the Banatao Auditorium, Sutardja Dai Hall - from June 9th to June 13th

 The CASPER collaboration workshop in Berkeley will take place from June 9th-13th 2014 at the Univeristy of California Berkeley.
-Registration is open until April 29, 2014, so please register early.
-Please also consider booking your accommodation as soon as possible to get the best possible deal.
-We will be emailing soon with details of how to submit abstracts for presentations and posters.
-Where: University of California, Berkeley - in the Banatao Auditorium, Sutardja Dai Hall Registration Closes: April 29, 2014 Abstracts Due: April 29, 2014 Meeting dates: June 9th (9am) through June 13th, 2014 (1pm) Cost: $125 for students, $250 for everyone else There will be talks in the morning, and the afternoon will contain labs, tutorials, working groups and free discussion.
+Please consider booking your accommodation as soon as possible to get the best possible deal.
+Where: University of California, Berkeley - in the Banatao Auditorium, Sutardja Dai Hall Meeting dates: June 9th (9am) through June 13th, 2014 (1pm) Cost: $125 for students, $250 for everyone else There will be talks in the morning, and the afternoon will contain labs, tutorials, working groups and free discussion.
 Labs with CASPER hardware and software will be in the Radio Astronomy Lab, Evans Hall.
 Working groups will likely include: correlators and beamformers, spectrometers, pulsar machines, MKID detectors, next gen tools and libraries, next gen hardware and architectures.
-The web site for registration/abstract submission should become ready during the week of April 8th.

 CASPER Workshop 2013

 The Workshop will be held at Jodrell Bank Observatory and the Discovery Centre, Cheshire in the United Kingdom September 2-6